EPPI-Centre/ER4/ERCentralAPI/IntegrationTests/Readme.md

 1. Rename `Reviewer` and `ReviewerAdmin` if present, to `ReviewerSetAside` and `ReviewerAdminSetAside` to get them out of the way.
 Rename `tempTestReviewer` and `tempTestReviewerAdmin` to `Reviewer` and `ReviewerAdmin`.
 1. Run the SQL-Changes-Manager project.
 This brings the DBs structure (and SPs) to the "up-to-date" state.
 At this stage, we need these to be called `Reviewer` and `ReviewerAdmin` **because the SQL changes script refer to these names**!
 1. Swap the DBs names back.
 1. Change "database Synonyms".
 Stored procs in both DBs can and do refer to objects _in the other_ database, and we need our tests to run in a situation where these cross references point to `tempTestReviewer` and `tempTestReviewerAdmin`, not `Reviewer` and `ReviewerAdmin`.
-For this our SPs now point to objects in the other DB via `SQL synonyms` like this:
+For this to work, our SPs now point to objects in the other DB via `SQL synonyms` like this:
     1. if `reviewer.dbo.st_something` refers to `ReviewerAdmin.dbo.TB_SOMETHING` we create a `sTB_SOMETHING` synonym in `Reviewer` and then use the synonym within the stored procedure.
     1. When running tests, we then _change_ all synonyms to refer to `tempTestReviewer` or `tempTestReviewerAdmin`.
 In this way, we "swap" the reference destination, without having to change the Stored Procedures themselves.
 1. Add some more data: (for the moment) this is limited to reviews, one per user, plus 2 shared reviews, to which we also add review members.